devste/raspisync/README.md

 Using
 -----

-You can setup the configuration for Syncthing by following these steps.
+The raspisync comes preloaded with an init-script that starts syncthing automatically.
+If syncthing hasn't been configured yet, it will also start the configuration script.
+Should this fail, then you can run the script manually by following these commands:

-    ssh syncthing@raspisync	# It should use the SSH public key you supplied when setting up the SD card. syncthing-config.sh
+    ssh root@raspisync	# It should use the SSH public key you supplied when setting up the SD card. syncthing-config.sh
-    syncthing &
+    exit
+    /etc/init.d/S60syncthing start

 Tools
 -----

-The following command will be able to tell you if your SD card is properly set up.
-It will find the Raspisync SD card plugged into your system.
+The following command can be used on the host system to tell you wether your SD card is properly set up with raspisync.
+It looks at the partitions on the SD card to determine if this is the case.

     ./board/raspisync/check-sdcard.sh